Report an Incident

 Students and employees are expected to comply with Wayland’s policies that prohibit unlawful discrimination, sexual harassment, sexual misconduct, sexual assault, domestic/dating violence and stalking both on-campus and off-campus.
 Any student who witnesses or experiences such conduct on- campus or off-campus by someone who is a member of the Wayland Baptist University community is encouraged to report the matter to the Title IX Administrator.
 Students reporting potential violations have the option of remaining anonymous.
 Please note: reporting anonymously may limit the University's ability to investigate the incident or provide resources to the involved parties.

-There are multiple ways to report a Title IX violation:
+There are multiple ways to report an Incident:

-This report goes directly to the Title IX Office and Title IX Administrator.
-For more information contact the Title IX Office at 806-291-1173.
+This report goes directly to the Title IX Office.

 Justin Lawrence, J.D./M.B.A./M.Div